 Only two simultaneous streams

-You’ll only be able to stream on two devices at once with Hulu.
-If you live in a house with several people who want to watch different things, it might be worth going with PlayStation Vue, which offers five simultaneous streams per account.
-You can also add Unlimited Screens to your Hulu plan for an extra $9.99 per month, which lets you watch on as many devices as you want inside your home network, plus three when you’re outside your home.
+You’ll only be able to stream on two devices at once with Hulu by default.
+If you live in a house with several people who want to watch different things, it might be worth adding Unlimited Screens, which allows unlimited streams on your home network plus three when you’re away from home.

 Pros